By: Gabrielle Eisenhower on April 29th, 2022

-Ms. Astorino earned her M.Ed. in Counselor Education and K-12 School Counselor Certification from Indiana University of Pennsylvania, but also possesses a bachelor’s degree in Communications Media with a dance minor.
+Ms. Astorino earned her M.Ed. in counselor education and K-12 school counselor certification from Indiana University of Pennsylvania, but also possesses a bachelor’s degree in communications media with a dance minor.
 She currently teaches the College and Career Goals course, which helps students explore career options for life after high school.
 They also receive practical experience in essential skills such as searching and applying for college, securing financial aid, writing a resume and cover letter, and interviewing for a job.
 “I am super excited to assist students in gaining career path clarity and progressing towards their next steps,” Ms. Astorino writes.

-LaToya Battle - Career Educator
+Maggie - Career Educator

-Bret Cohen - Career Educator
+McKenna N - Career Educator